medikoo/find-requires/README.md

 # find-requires - Find all require() calls.

-Made for [modules-webmake](https://github.com/medikoo/modules-webmake), fast and solid implementation of require calls parser.
-Fast straightforward scanner works out plain cases, rest of the job is done by not that slower [esprima AST parser](http://esprima.org/).
+Made for [modules-webmake](https://github.com/medikoo/modules-webmake) fast and solid implementation of require calls parser.
+Straightforward scanner works out plain cases, rest of the job is done by not that slower [esprima AST parser](http://esprima.org/).

 ## Example